jiristo/web_jiristo/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Data Scientist with a master's degree in Applied Economics.
-Currently, I work as a full time data scientist at SGS & Co and facilitating transformation with AI.
+Currently, I work as a full-time data scientist at [SGS & Co](https://www.sgsco.com/) and facilitate transformation towards AI and ML.
 Working with text and graphical data, I am personally responsible for R&D of various ML features and solutions in production.

-With Aggregate Intellect, I facilitate discussion groups about various topics in AI and contribute to open-source.
-I am also a mentor with [Sharpest minds](https://app.sharpestminds.com/mentor-bio/jiri-stodulka).
-I offer 1-on-1 mentorshi with aspiring ML/Data Scientist!
+With [Aggregate Intellect](https://ai.science/), I facilitate discussion groups about various topics in AI and contribute to open-source.
+With [Sharpest minds](https://app.sharpestminds.com/mentor-bio/jiri-stodulka), **I offer 1-on-1 mentorship with aspiring ML/Data Scientist!**